 There are two main categories of software testing techniques:

-- Dynamic Testing Techniques are testing techniques that are used to test the dynamic behavior of the application under test, that is by the execution of the code base.
+- Dynamic Testing Techniques are testing techniques that are used to test the dynamic behaviour of the application under test, that is by the execution of the code base.
 The main purpose of dynamic testing is to test the application with dynamic inputs- some of which may be allowed as per requirement (Positive testing) and some are not allowed (Negative Testing).

 Each testing technique has further types as showcased in the below diagram.
 Each one of them will be explained in detail with examples below.